Cremisan Valley

-The Cremisan Valley is a valley located on the seam line between the West Bank and Jerusalem.
+The Cremisan Valley is a valley located in Palestine on the Seam Zone between the West Bank and Jerusalem.

 The valley is one of the last green areas in the Bethlehem district, with vast stretches of agricultural lands and recreational grounds.
 The Salesian Sisters Convent and School, the Salesian Monastery and Cremisan Cellars are located in the valley.

 Salesian Sisters Convent and School

 The main convent and monastery are part of the Salesian order, founded by Don Bosco.
 The convent and school were opened in 1960 and have around 400 students in their primary school, kindergarten, as well as the school for children with learning disabilities.
 The school also hosts a number of community activities in the afternoons and summer camps.

 Cremisan Monastery

 The monastery, located on a hill 850 meters above sea level, is five kilometers from Bethlehem.
 It was built in 1885 on ruins of a 7th century Byzantine monastery.
 The main monastery, housed in a building featuring stone floors, thick walls and high arched ceilings, is decorated with pictures of Pope John Paul II and Don Bosco.

 It is within Jerusalem municipal limits, while the storeroom on the other side of the parking lot is in the West Bank.
 The road to the monastery passes one of the coordinating offices between Israel and the Palestinian Authority.